 So, what is proper decorum for citizens during a police stop?

 Some people can remain calm more easily than others during a tense situation like a police stop.
 Thankfully, I was able to do so in 1974 and 1978 and not get shot.
-But I do know this... when you are innocent and the police stop you as a possible suspect in a crime it is very tempting to ask, "What's going one?
+But I do know this... when you are innocent and the police stop you as a possible suspect in a crime it is very tempting to ask, "What's going on?
 Why are you stopping me?"

 My point: an innocent question like "Why are you stopping me?" can be easily be interpreted during a tense situation as "Why are you stopping me?" or "Why are you stopping me?"
 It's easy for an innocent question to be interpreted as a confrontation or challenge to authority.
 It's easy for words and actions to be interpreted in different ways.
-Everyone involved in a police stop have expectations about how they wish to be treated, and the answers they expect to have answered.
-A simple question like "Why are you stopping me?" can easily be heard as "How dare you stop me?"
+Everyone involved in a police stop has expectations about how they wish to be treated, and the answers they expect to have answered.
+A simple question like "Why are you stopping me?" can easily be heard as, "How dare you stop me?"

 The news reports have often provided some (but not all) facts about the Gates-Crowley incident.
 Facts continue to emerge.
 A wise person once told me that, "an expectation is a planned resentment."

 It's easy for me to imagine a scenario where the officer asked professor Gates for identification and the professor would assume that his school I.D. was sufficient, while the officer's I.D. expectations included verification of his residential address.
 It's easy for me to imagine a scenario where the professor asked the officer for identification and the officer provided his name and precinct; something the officer felt was sufficient while the professor felt was insufficient.
 If either of these happened, it's easy to see how the situation escalated.